 The GrabPay Mastercard works just like a prepaid debit card, drawing funds from your GrabPay balance.
 It can be used online and offline (if you get the physical version, which is being rolled out in batches), in Singapore and overseas.

 But how does the GrabPay Mastercard measure up to “traditional” payment solutions like credit and debit cards?
 Let’s find out.

 The biggest lure of credit cards by far is their rewards, and despite being a debit card, the GrabPay Mastercard still fits in here.

-Depending on your GrabRewards status, you’ll earn 5-10 GrabPay points per S$1 spent on the GrabPay Mastercard.
+Depending on your GrabRewards status, you’ll earn 3-6 GrabPay points per S$1 spent on the GrabPay Mastercard (from 22 March 2021 onwards).
 These points can be converted into KrisFlyer miles at the following ratio:

-This means your effective miles per dollar rate is between 0.53-1.14.
-That’s fairly unimpressive, considering the average miles card would earn you 1.2-1.4 mpd on local spending.
+This means your effective miles per dollar rate is 0.3-0.5.
+That’s unimpressive, considering the average miles card would earn you 1.2-1.4 mpd on local spending.
 Moreover, its 2% FCY fee is lower than any bank, but its low miles earning rate means you’re still paying over the odds to earn miles via overseas transactions.

 |Local Spending||FCY Spending||FCY Fee||Cents/Mile for FCY|

 |SCB Visa Infinite||1.4 (with at least $2K spend per statement period)||3.0 (with at least $2K spend per statement period)||3.5%||1.17|